 Security

-Security is a top priority for Sveltia CMS.
-This document outlines the security features of Sveltia CMS and provides best practices for securing your CMS installation.
+Security is a top priority for Sveltia CMS so that you can manage your content with confidence.
+This document outlines the security features and practices of Sveltia CMS.
+It also provides best practices for securing your CMS installation.

 Our Approach